neomutt/flatcap-brain-dump/work-files/menu/spager/pfile.md

 prob separate, search could change often expensive to recalc Layers (how expensive?)

+NOTE: url overlay breaks if window moves
+    If window moves, but doesn't change, e.g. toggle sidebar_on_right, then in a perfect world recalc() doesn't get called, just repaint().
+    Moving the window will mess up the absolute coords needed for the url.

 ## repaint()

 ∀ Row, ResultLayer.get_text() -> plain text